scrthq/supplychaindata.exchange/schema/schema.md

 For more relationship types and examples, refer to the [WikiRate Relationship Types page](https://wikirate.org/Relationship).

+> [!NOTE]
-A more complete relationships type list is in progress and will be published in Q4 of 2024.
+> A more complete relationships type list is in progress and will be published in Q4 of 2024.
 Please submit to this list by emailing shuya@opensupplyhub.org or through [this form submission](https://docs.google.com/forms/d/e/1FAIpQLSf5iJlmyyYj1QY2tH6IUmVTZL4samFfFglrHXyIh6BDKDc-Qg/viewform?usp=sf_link).